Analytical skills (With examples for career success)

 On your CV

 The three places in your CV where you can include analytical skills are your summary or objective, employment history descriptions and skills section.
 Where applicable, include example situations where you used analytical skills to provide proof of your abilities.

-For the summary section, you could mention that you're a dedicated professional seeking roles in which you can use your strong analytical abilities.
+For the summary section, you could mention that you're a dedicated professional seeking a role in which you can use your strong analytical abilities.
 For the employment history section, you can talk about how your analytical skills improved a business outcome, such as increasing sales by 5%.
 In the skills section, you can mention a mix of soft and technical analytical skills.

 Proficient in Microsoft Excel

 For your cover letter, write about a time when you used analytical skills to improve something or solve a problem, whether it was at work, in a volunteer position or in school.
 Relate your example to the job you are applying for, and show how these skills make you a strong candidate for the position.

 Example: 'I enjoy exploring the relationships in data and extracting insights to solve business problems.
 In my last role, I analysed customer eCommerce data and used lateral thinking to pitch a cart retention email campaign.
 When we implemented that strategy, sales improved by 10%.
 In this role, I can apply the same research and data analysis approach to your company's marketing strategy'.

 Interviewers may use behavioural questions to assess your analytical thinking skills.
 During a job interview, provide detailed responses about how you used your analytical skills in the past and how these skills improved situations or solved problems.
 You can also use a hypothetical situation to explain how you might use your analytical thinking in this role.

 Example: 'As your new business analyst, I am confident that I'll be able to review reports, record production inefficiencies and identify specific areas of the organisation that can be improved.
 I understand that it's your company's goal to reduce unnecessary office supply spending, and I can compare expense reports to supply request data and determine any excesses that can be eliminated'.